 • Increase early customer retention by 5-10%

-The team needed a product designer to build out the feature and I decided to join the team.
-After joining, there was a kickoff meeting for the project where the product manager let me know the scope of the MVP:
+The team had a kickoff meeting for the project where the product manager let me know the scope of the MVP:

 I conducted a competitive analysis of loyalty program apps in the Philippines.
 I spent time determining what features I may want to adopt for Tala Reward in addition to usability issues that I should avoid.